Oscar65/resttime-py/README.md

 ## Name

-RestTime v1.00
+RestTime v1.01

 ## Description

-Is a countdown timer at end demands attention (only for Linux).
-It uses Xlib APIs _NET_ACTIVE_WINDOW to get window ID and _NET_WM_STATE_DEMANDS_ATTENTION to get window's attention.
+Is a countdown timer at end demands attention.
+It uses Xlib APIs _NET_ACTIVE_WINDOW to get window ID and _NET_WM_STATE_DEMANDS_ATTENTION to get window's attention on Linux and

+Windows APIs FlashWindowEx for Windows.

 Also at beggining center window on screen.